Through my circle of friends and single moms I meet through this blog, I often hear cries of horror about the thought of dating.

-This kindness bleeds into your other relationships.
+This kindness bleeds into your other relationships — including with your own confidence.
 Since becoming a single mother I have found that I am so much less judgmental of myself.

 I am also far less critical of other people, including men.
 And guess what?
 They seem to like me more for it!
 Imagine that.

 3. Single mothers are a stronger, happier version of themselves.

 Being a single mom means that you have been through at least three life-altering experiences.

 - You became a parent, which will blow your mind, heart, and life in incredible ways.

 - You’ve found yourself single after a serious long-term relationship.

 - You've faced the reason-defying triumphs that are required of single motherhood.